wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

 # ARM

-> This lab is using Visual Studio Code rather than Visual Studio.
-Please ensure you have VSCode [installed](https://code.visualstudio.com), and have [installed the latest version of 32 bit NodeJS](https://nodejs.org/dist/v7.1.0/node-v7.1.0-x86.msi)

 ## Overview
 In this lab, you will learn to provision and manage resources in Azure with the new Azure Resource Manager.
 Then we will deploy our sample application into newly created infrastructure.